 After the first cleaning, my home was now cleaner than when I first moved in a year and a half ago!
 How was that possible?!
 Having cleaners come once a month was great and all, but I could save some money if they came every other month.
 There needed to be a way for me to maintain the cleanliness on my own without help.
 One habit I’ve started to pick up is something I read online.
 Every time you leave a room, you take one item with you.
 That doesn’t necessarily mean you have to throw it away, but you might also be putting something back where it belongs.
 It takes some time getting used to, but I like to believe it’s helping!

 - Go paperless.
 It’s happening.
 All of my friends are getting married and having kids and everything comes in a mail announcement despite us living in a technology-centric world.
 I don’t mind these, but what I do hate is getting all of the coupons in the mail that I won’t see for weeks, but take up my space in recycling.
 I put in the request to stop receiving these back in the summer, but am still waiting for this to be approved.
 This takes two seconds, but log into your bill accounts and make sure you go paperless.
+It’s easier than ever for businesses and individuals to go paperless with document scanning software, like the software provided by FilecenterDMS.
+There is really no reason or excuse for having physical files anymore.
 It’s better for you and the environment.

 - Recycling Receipts.
 Nearly all retail places I shop at have my email address on file, but because I’m used to getting a paper receipt, I forget to ask for it electronically.
 Receipts are everywhere in my life.
 They can be found in my living room, in cabinets, my car, and my purse.
 Do we still even need them these days?
 I figured I won’t need them for grocery stores or drugstores so maybe I should ask them to hold it.